securityfirst/tent-content/contents_en/personal/stress/expert/dealing-with-it.md

-[Title]: # (Dealing with it)
+[Title]: # (Treatment)
 [Order]: # (13)

-# Dealing with it

-It is normal to experience upsetting and confusing thoughts after a traumatic event, but in most people these will improve naturally over a few weeks.
-However you should visit your doctor if you are still having problems about four weeks after the traumatic experience, or if the symptoms are particularly troublesome.
-Your doctor may refer you to mental health specialists if they feel you would benefit from treatment.

-PTSD can be successfully treated, even when it develops many years after a traumatic event.
-Treatment depends on the severity of symptoms and how soon they occur after the traumatic event.
-Any of the following treatment options may be recommended:
+### PTSD can be treated, even when it develops years later.

+Most symptoms of traumatic stress improve naturally in a few weeks.

+## Seek treatment

+See a doctor if symptoms:

+*	Are severe and disruptive;
+*	Continue for more than four weeks.

+A doctor may refer you to an expert or mental health specialist.

+## Treatment options

+Treatment depends on the severity and duration of symptoms.

+An expert may recommend:

-*   Watchful waiting - waiting to see whether the symptoms improve without treatment
+*   **Watchful waiting** to see if symptoms improve without treatment;

-*   Psychological treatment - psychotherapy such as trauma-focused cognitive behavioural therapy (TF-CBT)
+*   **Psychotherapy** such as trauma-focused cognitive behavioural therapy (TF-CBT);

-*   Antidepressant medication
+*   **Antidepressant medication.**

+## Social and cultural context

+*	Some cultures are more resistant than others when it comes to recognising PTSD.
+If there is little awareness of the issue:
+	* Find supportive allies;
+    * Consult online resources;
+    * Ask for what you need.

+*	Language about mental health may not reflect how stress is understood and managed everywhere.

+  • Is there a concept of stress and trauma in the culture; how do people experience it, identify it and describe it?

+  • How has it been dealt with traditionally and historically, and who would deal with it?

+  • What is the nature of stress and trauma today, and how has it changed from before?

+  • What coping strategies are currently being pursued and why, and how effective are they?

+  • What resources can be used to address current needs?